Data is a critical asset of The Chinese University of Hong Kong, Shenzhen, and its security is essential for the University's normal operations.

 - Cloud Services Backup: Use cloud services such as Google Drive, Dropbox, OneDrive or iCloud to access your data from anywhere.

-- System image backup: Create a full image backup of your operating system containing system files, applications and user data.
+- System image backup: Create a full operating system image backup, including system files, applications, and user data.

 With these methods, you can ensure that your data is safe and can be quickly recovered in case of data loss.

-Loss of unencrypted USB drives is one of the top causes of data leaks.
+Unencrypted USB drives are a leading cause of data leaks.
 To reduce the chance of sensitive information leaks, please adhere to the following ITSO guidelines:

 - Use data encryption when storing sensitive data on a USB drive.
 Do not only rely on the “secure” USB drives in the market, unless you are confident about their encryption.
 You can easily turn an ordinary USB drive into a secure storage device using free software.
-ITSO recommends to use Bitlocker to encrypt your drive.
-It is user-friendly, supports industrial standard encryption methods and it is free.
+ITSO recommends using BitLocker to encrypt USB drives.
+It is user-friendly, supports industry-standard encryption methods and it is free.
 For more details, please click here.

-You can download the latest version.
-Please click here to download the latest version of the tool's installer.
+You can download the latest version of the tool’s installer by clicking here.